hiddensanctum/how_to/README.md

 + <%= link_to 'Edit', edit_PARENT_CHILD_path(@PARENT, @CHILD) %> |
 + <%= link_to 'Back', PARENT_CHILDs_path(@PARENT) %>
 ```
-A Basic Barebone Nested Rails App should be made at this point
+You should have a basic barebone nested rails app at this point.

+Feel free to customize the views in any way you would like

 ##Further Reading
 * [Ruby on Rails Guide to Routing][1] specifically 2.7 Nested Resources